michaelfester/docs/docs/reference/computed-columns/make-array.md

 The Make Array column allows you to join multiple values from various columns into an array, regardless of their column names.

 {% callout title="" %}
 The Make Array column cannot be assigned as a Row Owner in your project.
-If you’d like to assign an array as a Row Owner, the array must be created in a Google Sheet data source.
+If you'd like to assign an array as a Row Owner, the array must be created in a Google Sheet data source.
 {% /callout %}

 {% cta title="Row Owners" description=" Learn more about Row Owners." url="/docs/row-owners" /%}

 ## About array columns

-If you’re familiar with arrays in Glide, you’ll know that Glide will automatically create an array if the columns in your Google Sheet are named sequentially.
+If you're familiar with arrays in Glide, you'll know that Glide will automatically create an array if the columns in your Google Sheet are named sequentially.
 This is useful for columns with similar data, like creating an image carousel out of an array of images.

 {% figure src="/docs/reference/computed-columns/make-array/image-array.png" caption="Array of images" /%}

-There may be times when you need to create an array that is based on columns that contain different information or when column names aren’t identical.
+There may be times when you need to create an array that is based on columns that contain different information or when column names aren't identical.
 This is where the capabilities of the Make Array column can provide greater functionality in your project.

 {% callout %}
 Array columns combine the data from multiple columns into a single column in the Data Editor.